Hewlett-Packard: Corporate social responsibility

 HP took the top spot on Corporate Responsibility Magazine's 100 Best Corporate Citizens List for 2010.
-HP beat out other Russell 1000 Index companies because of its leadership in seven categories including environment, climate changes and corporate philanthropy.
-In 2009, HP was ranked fifth.
+HP beat other Russell 1000 Index companies because of its leadership in seven categories including environment, climate changes and corporate philanthropy (in 2009, HP was ranked fifth).

-Fortune magazine named HP one of the World's Most Admired Companies in 2010, placing it No. 2 in the computer industry and No. 32 overall in its list of the top 50.
-This year in the computer industry HP was ranked No. 1 in social responsibility, long-term investment, global competitiveness, and use of corporate assets.
+Fortune magazine named HP one of the World's Most Admired Companies in 2010, placing it at No. 2 in the computer industry and No. 32 overall in its list of the top 50.
+In 2010, HP was ranked No. 1 in social responsibility, long-term investment, global competitiveness, and use of corporate assets.

-In May 2011, HP released a Global Responsibility report covering accomplishments in 2010.
-It provides a comprehensive view of HP's global citizenship programs, performance, and goals and describes how HP used its technology, influence, and expertise to make a positive impact on the world.
-The company's 2009 report won best corporate responsibility report of the year, and claims HP decreased its total energy use by 9 percent when compared with 2008.
-HP recovered a total of 118,000 tonnes of electronic products and supplies for recycling in 2009, including 61 million print cartridges.

 In an April 2010 San Francisco Chronicle article, HP was one of 12 companies commended for "designing products to be safe from the start, following the principles of green chemistry".
-The commendations came from Environment California, an environmental advocacy group, who praised select companies in the Golden State and the Bay Area for their conservational efforts.
+The commendations came from Environment California, an environmental advocacy group, who praised select companies in California and the Bay Area for their conservational efforts.

 In May 2010, HP was named one of the World's Most Ethical Companies by Ethisphere Institute.
 It was one of 100 companies to earn the distinction of top winner and was the only computer hardware vendor to be recognized.